jobaercfc/auth0-user-registration-with-php-from-terminal/README.md

 1. Go to [Auth0](https://auth0.com) and click Sign Up.
 2. Use Google, GitHub or Microsoft Account to login.

+## Instruction for the setup of Auth0

+For Password Authentication-
+Firstly open your xampp or any applications which runs PHP server.
+-	Applications -> Settings->Application URIs
+  o	Allowed Callback URLs = http:// localhost:3000/ (3000 is my port) o	Allowed Logout URLs = http://localhost:3000/
+Then go to the directory from >terminal and run the script ```php index.php email="demo@demo.com" password="demo123"``` and enjoy..

+For Passwordless Authentication-
+-	Authentication -> Passwordless
+  o	Passwordless Connections -> Turn on Email o	Select you apps and then turn it on and save.
+Then go to the directory from >terminal and run the script ```php index.php email="demo@demo.com"``` and enjoy..

 ## Vulnerability Reporting